Urinary tract pain constantly. Causes of bladder pain in women

 • diseases of the genital organs in women.

-In the case of their acute inflammation, the process of urination is disturbed, and pain appears.
-And when women seek advice from a urologist, he refers them to a gynecologist to identify the cause.
-This will help diagnose diseases of the genital organs, and begin the necessary urgent treatment.
+In case of acute inflammation, the process of urination is disrupted and pain appears.
+And when women consult a urologist, he refers them to a gynecologist to identify the cause.
+This will help diagnose diseases of the genital organs and begin the necessary urgent treatment.

 Symptoms

-Usually there is a pain symptom in women during physical activity.
-This is due to the movement of stones in the bubble.
-As for the male sex, their pain is localized in the region of the glans penis.
-And if the child complains of discomfort, then he should be carefully examined and treated in a hospital.
-When urinary retention occurs, it can complicate the course of an adenoma of the prostate gland, or a calculus can block the lumen of the urethra.
-In this case, unbearable pain, heaviness appears, the patient becomes very ill, and he is already ready for any treatment, so that only doctors relieve the pain syndrome.
+Typically, a pain symptom occurs in women during physical activity.
+This occurs due to the movement of stones in the bladder.
+As for the male sex, their pain is localized in the area of the head of the penis.
+And if a child complains of discomfort, then he should be carefully examined and treated in a hospital.
+When urinary retention occurs, it can complicate the progression of the prostate adenoma, or the stone can block the lumen of the urethra.
+In this case, unbearable pain and heaviness appear, the patient becomes very ill, and he is ready for any treatment so that only doctors can relieve the pain syndrome.

-When admitted to the hospital, the patient usually says that he is worried about pain in the bladder:
+Upon admission to the hospital, the patient usually says that he is bothered by pain in the bladder:

-• If pain is present regardless of whether you move or not, then this may indicate a growing malignant formation in the urinary organ.
+• If pain is present regardless of whether you move or not, this may indicate a growing malignancy in the urinary organ.

 • With cystitis, the bladder also hurts a lot.
-If the inflammation is diffuse, then when the bladder is filled with urine, unpleasant sensations appear.
+If the inflammation is diffuse, then when the bladder fills with urine, unpleasant sensations appear.
 Discomfort increases at the end of urination and after it.
-Then everything passes until the bubble is filled again, and emptying occurs.
-If cystitis is severe, then frequent urination occurs, and women experience constant pain.
-When the inflammatory process affects only the exit from the bladder, then pains in the bladder appear at the end of emptying and persist for some time after it.
-This is due to the fact that the sphincter is constantly contracting, thereby injuring the mucous membrane, which is already inflamed.
-Cystitis is usually accompanied by 3 symptoms: frequent desire to urinate, pain during bowel movements, and the presence of pus.
+Then everything goes on until the bladder is filled again and emptying occurs.
+If cystitis is severe, frequent urination occurs and women experience constant pain.
+When the inflammatory process affects only the outlet of the bladder, pain in the bladder appears at the end of emptying and persists for some time after it.
+This occurs due to the fact that the sphincter constantly contracts, thereby injuring the mucous membrane, which is already inflamed.
+Cystitis is usually accompanied by 3 symptoms: frequent urge to urinate, pain during bowel movements and the presence of pus.

-• Often, a sharp pain symptom in the bladder, in which urination is disturbed, appears due to various pathological processes in the genitourinary system of a woman.
-There are also inflammations of the mucosa.
+• Often, a sharp pain symptom in the bladder, in which urination is impaired, appears due to various pathological processes in the woman’s genitourinary system.
+Inflammation of the mucous membrane also appears.

 • In almost 70% of cases, pain occurs due to stones and cystitis.
 At the final stage of emptying, severe pain begins.